tahirkahnicloud/amzscraper/README.md

-# amzscraper
-The script scrapes the relevant amazon pages to scrape reviews.
-The inspiration for this was ScrapeHero and a recent gig I needed this for.
+The main script is PerAsinScraper.py which does all the heavy lifting. main.py is the hook to the scraper.
+I used flask to host the api and test you can run the scraper stand-alone in way you want.